RyanGA09/CRUD_UploadFile/README.md

 ## License

-&copy; 2024 Ryan Gading Abdullah.
+Copyright &copy; 2024 Ryan Gading Abdullah.
 All rights reserved.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.